-Organisational Change & Consulting
+Organisational Change & Consulting9

 The admission statement mentioned in article 3.1 can be obtained by students from outside the RSM who have obtained a bachelor's or undergraduate degree from a research university.
-A minimum total of 20 EC in qualitative and quantitative research methods and statistics as well as a minimum of 40 EC in advanced courses within the domain business administration and/or public administration including a course in organisation theories must have been part of the bachelor curriculum.
+A minimum total of 20 EC in qualitative and quantitative research methods and statistics as well as a minimum of 40 EC in advanced courses within the domain business administration including organizational theory & behaviour and/or industrial and organizational psychology and/or social psychology must have been part of the bachelor curriculum.